firewalla/msp-api-examples/README.md

 ## Quick Start

-You could use either file or environment variable to setup your MSP domain and credential, check each example for details
+You can use either file or environment variable to setup your MSP domain and credential, check each example for details

 ```bash
 git clone https://github.com/firewalla/msp-api-examples.git